twilio-labs/plugin-rtc/README.md

 ###### Passcode

 Each request is verified using a passcode generated at deploy time.
-Passcodes remain valid for one week.
+By default, passcodes remain valid for one week.
 After the passcode expires, users can redeploy an application and a new passcode will be generated.
 The snippet below provides an example request body used by a supported application.

 ```
 {